james-card/coroutines/README.md

 ```

 # Debugging
 Good luck!
-Coroutines wreak havoc with valgrind.
+Segmenting the stack wreaks havoc with valgrind.
 It will complain about uninitialized values all over the place.
 I assure you that it's wrong in all the areas I've looked into.
-Visual Studio isn't terribly happy about them either.
 The Visual Studio debugger does, however, update its stack correctly after a context switch, so it may be a better choice for debugging simple things than Linux/valgrind.